-The abstract model and Operational Primitives defined in this section are for the ease of description of iSER protocol.
+The abstract model and the Operational Primitives defined in this section facilitate the description of the iSER protocol.
 In the rest of the iSER specification, the compliance statements related to the use of these Operational Primitives are only for the purpose of the required interactions between the iSCSI Layer and the iSER Layer.
-Note that the compliance statements related to Operational Primitives in the rest of this specification only mandate functional equivalence on implementations, but do not put any requirements on the implementation specifics of the interface between the iSCSI Layer and the iSER Layer.
+Note that the compliance statements related to the Operational Primitives in the rest of this specification only mandate functional equivalence on implementations, but do not put any requirements on the implementation specifics of the interface between the iSCSI Layer and the iSER Layer.